batis-tech/twitter/README.md

 This project was generated with Angular CLI version 12.1.3 and Firebase as a real-time NoSQL cloud database.
 ## Featuers
-Sign-up,sign-in,Native media keyboard shortcuts,Post Tweets,Filters with emojis.
+Sign-up,sign-in,Native media keyboard shortcuts,Post Tweets with emojis,Filters.

 ## Development server